 Traditional Sculpture of Central Java

-This website is dedicated to the wonderfull and mystic sculptures of Central Java called "Loro BLonyo" which can be translated as "inseparable couple".
+This website is dedicated to the wonderful and mystic sculptures of Central Java called "Loro Blonyo" which can be translated as "inseparable couple".

 I first ran into these remarkable religious pieces of art during a sabatical leave which took me to Yogyakarta in 2006.
 I was looking for an "traditional" souvenir and my guide Ali showed me a this wooden set of dolls, man and women and told me the fantastic story about my soon to be first set of Loro Blonyo's.

 I realy liked the story and bought this pair.
 I asked him if we could buy some more sets resulting in some more beautifull sets of Loro BLonyo's.
 In the years after that I bought a even more sets and now I thought it is time to give them the attentione they deserve resulting in this website.

 After my first set of Loro Blonyo I tried to find as much information as possible about these beautifull pieces of art.
 Here followes what I learned:

 Islam is the official religion of Java.
 The good Muslim answers the call to the mosque on Friday, observes the fasting month of Ramadan, says his prayers daily, reads the Koran, and makes his pilgrimage to Mecca.
 Yet this same Muslim may have a knowledge and feeling for Hindu-Buddhist philosophy and a deep interest in the religious dramas of the Ramayana, and he may, if his son is sick or if he is about to move into a new house, hold a selametan (ritual communal meal) to propitiate those ancient spirits that have influenced all Javanese life since long before Hinduism, Buddhism or Islam came to this island that is the heart of modern Indonesia.